briansukhnandan/MCC-Linux-ModManager/README.md

 - Creating a backup of MCC .map files.
 - Restoring .map files from a backup.
 - Enabling/Disabling Pegasus Mode (A similar version to the Chinese port of MCC).
-- Adding game variants to any Halo Game.
+- Adding game/map variants to any Halo 3, and Reach.

 ## How do I use it?
 ```